-Pumpkin Seed Benefits for Better Skin and Disease Prevention
+Pumpkin Seed Benefits for Acne, Better Skin, Arthritis, Kidney Stone Prevention & More

 Pumpkin seeds are an excellent food for improving your skin tone and for treating acne problems.
 The primary nutritional elements in the seeds that benefit our skin include zinc, selenium, essential fatty acids and vitamin E.